 Having only recently gained independence in 1991 with a peaceful breakup from Yugoslavia, our featured country more often than not flies under people’s radar when talking about the various nations of Europe.
 This is in small part due to the tumultuous changes the name of the place itself has undergone.
 Starting off as the ‘Former Yugoslav Republic of Macedonia’ following its independence due to Greece taking umbrage with Macedonia’s use of ‘Macedonia’.
 The United States didn’t begin referring to Macedonia by its constitutional name, ‘Republic of Macedonia’ until 2004.
 Macedonia and Greece only settled their disputes over the name as recently as June 2018 with the signing of the Prespa Accord, before they officially changed their name to the Republic of North Macedonia 8 months later in 2019.

-With less than a year going by between its most recent name change and the onset of the covid 19 pandemic, the country has been allowed barely any time to breathe as a travel destination under its new designation.
+With less than a year going by between its most recent name change and the onset of the Covid 19 pandemic, the country has been allowed barely any time to breathe as a travel destination under its new designation.
 Now that travel restrictions have come a long way to being reduced and with everyone cramming on to planes to get back to their favourite holiday spots, there is no time like the present to look to hidden gems like North Macedonia for a unique getaway where overcrowding is scarce and attractions are plentiful.
+Like its other Balkan relatives, North Macedonia would fit well in a list of cheaper European destinations and city breaks.

 Christianity isn’t the only religion that’s been given the red carpet treatment when it comes to architecture.
 Lying nestled in the humble town of Tetovo, just under an hour away from the capital, Skopje, hides the Painted Mosque of Tetovo.
 This place of worship boasts an entirely unique presentation for its ilk, benign entirely original compared to almost any other mosque in the world.
 As the name suggests, the building is covered head to toe in vivid colours and eye-catching patterns.
 The exterior tantalises visitors with lattice windows framed in brightly coloured rectangles, before they are treated to sensory overload in the form of cavalcades of beautiful arabesque patterns that twist and wrap together to create a canvas that covers the entire interior of this stunning structure.
 The mosque came about in the 15th century before being razed to the ground in the 17th and rebuilt in the 19th, since then it has stood out as a unique attraction that is a must-see for anyone at all interested in unique interior designs.